ntjandra/ntjandra.github.io/expand.md

 layout: expand
 title: Be real, Nathaniel's Spiel
 ---
-View all the posts and their categories.
+View all the posts sorted by tags.